thephpleague/period/api/modifying.md

 ### Period::gap(Period $period)

-<p class="message-notice">Added to <code>Period</code> in version 2.2</p>

 A `Period` has a gap with another Period if there is a non-zero interval between them.
 This method returns the amount of the gap as a new Period object only if they do actually have a gap between them.
 If they overlap a Exception is thrown.

 <p class="message-info">Before getting the gap, make sure the <code>Period</code> objects do not overlaps.</p>